 Dr. MacDonald’s expertise in vaccinology is also recognized internationally.
 In 1999 she became a founding member of the Global Advisory Committee on Vaccine Safety (GACVS) of the World Health Organization (WHO).
 She also developed the first WHO advanced course for Adverse Events Causality Assessment, which has been taught in over 40 countries since 2005.
 Dr. MacDonald’s expertise in vaccinology lead to her being appointed to the WHO 15-member Strategic Advisory Group of Experts (SAGE) on Immunization, which provides the world with advice on issues related to vaccines.
 From 2012-14 she was a member of the SAGE Working Group on Vaccine Hesitancy and helped draft the 2014 final report.
 She subsequently co-authored a technical report for mitigation of pain on immunization that would be relevant globally.
 She also chairs the SAGE working group on the “Decade of Vaccine” -Global Vaccine Action Plan Assessment.
 A core task of this committee will be working with WHO, UNICEF, GAVI and others to develop the next decade 2021-2030 Global Vaccine Action Plan for presentation to the World Health Assembly in 2020.
 The impact of her vaccine work is vitally important globally since vaccine safety concerns are now recognized as an important factor in vaccine hesitancy.

-Africa has daunting health problems, and meager resources.
-Western solutions to local African health problems often fail because they don’t fit the culture, and context or require resources beyond those available.
-Research capacity to identify solutions for local problems is also lacking.
-To counter these deficiencies, Dr. MacDonald, together with Drs.
+Dr. MacDonald, together with Drs.
 Robert Bortolussi from Dalhousie University and Jerome Kabakeyenga, from Mabarara University of Science and Technology in Uganda developed a program they’ve called “MicroResearch” (www.microresearch.ca ).
 Modelled on Microfinance principles, it trains local health professionals to identify and solve local community health problems and funds their research.
 The solutions they develop fit the context, culture and local resources available in Africa.

-Written by Dr. Robert Bartolucci
+Adapted from a nomination written by Dr. Robert Bartolucci